-All rook endgames are drawn, they say… but are they really?
+Rook endgames are drawn, all of them, they say… but are they really?
 They might be, but how many times has it happened that you drew a winning one or lost a drawish one?
-Probably every chess player has such examples, as well as happier situations when the game has changed in your favor.
+Probably every chess player has such examples, as well as happier situations when the game has changed in their favor.
 They are definitely some of the most difficult endgames and studying them could save the day more than once.

 Rook endgames can be difficult to evaluate sometimes and the advantage of an extra pawn could mean nothing.
 It all depends on the position on the board, but as a general rule, if the pawns are on the same flank, then drawing chances increase significantly.

-Sometimes an extra pawn could give no advantage at all, as in these endgames probably the most important factor is the activity of the rook.
+Sometimes an extra pawn could give no advantage at all.
+As in these endgames probably the most important factor is the activity of the rook.
 This element could completely transform a position with an uneven number of pawns.
-Most of the times a very active rook can fully compensate for a missing pawn.
-Forcing your opponent into passivity is what you should always be looking for and many are the cases when a pawn is even sacrificed in order to achieve counter-play.
+Most of the time a very active rook can fully compensate for a missing pawn.
+Forcing your opponent into passivity is what you should always be looking for.
+And, many are cases when a pawn is even sacrificed in order to achieve counter-play.

 In today’s article, we are going to approach a specific situation – the 4 against 3 on the kingside.
 As mentioned before, the chances of this endgame ending in a draw are very high, but you shouldn’t treat it carelessly, as there are a few things you should be striving for with either dice.
 That being said, let’s see what you should achieve in order to hold the endgame to a draw: